A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 A common theme in the design of randomized algorithms for contention resolution is to decompose the dynamic case into a sequence of static cases.
 Here, we describe one method by which this decomposition is accomplished (for examples, see~\cite{BenderKPY18,bender:contention,bender2020contention}).

 When a packet $u$ arrives, it listens to the channel to determine whether it is already in use by other packets.
 Any packets that have arrived ahead of $u$ may still be attempting to succeed and, if so, they should also be emitting a ``busy signal'', which we describe momentarily.
 If $u$ detects this busy signal, then it listens until this signal ceases, at which point it can start attempting to transmit.
-In this way, there are always two groups of packets: (1) \defn{active} packets that are trying to transmit, while maintaining a busy signal, and (2) \defn{idle} packets that are waiting for their turn on the channel.
-Given this isolation, active packets can execute a contention-resolution algorithm for the static setting in order to succeed; afterwards, any idle packets can become active and repeat this process.
+In this way, there are often two groups of packets: (1) \defn{active} packets that are trying to transmit, while maintaining a busy signal, and (2) \defn{idle} packets that are waiting for their turn on the channel.
+Given this isolation, active packets can execute a contention-resolution algorithm for the static case in order to succeed; afterwards, any idle packets can become active and repeat this process.

 The busy signal can take different forms.
-For example, given CD and a global clock, active packets can emit a "busy" transmission in each even-numbered slot; see Figure~\ref{fig:ran-intuition}.
+For example, given CD and a global clock, active packets can emit a busy signal in each even-numbered slot; see Figure~\ref{fig:ran-intuition}.
 Any idle packet that hears this signal or a collision infers that active packets are present and keeps waiting.
 However, having all packets send in every second slot may not be desirable, since sending consumes energy~\cite{SINHA201714,feeney2001investigating,polastre:telos,wang2006realistic}.
-To reduce this cost, packets may emit the busy signal probabilistically, which can greatly reduce the sending cost.
-Under this approach, some packets may still be active, but fail to emit a busy signal.
+To reduce this cost, packets may emit the busy signal probabilistically, which can greatly reduce the sending cost; however, there is now a probability of error in the situation where some packets may still be active, but fail to emit a busy signal.
 When this happens, any idle packets will become active prematurely and interfere with the already-active packets.